cppalliance/safe-cpp/proposal/draft.md

 ### Lifetime safety

 How do we ensure that dangling references are never used?
 There are two mainstream lifetime safety technologies: garbage collection and borrow checking.
 Garbage collection is simple to implement and use, but moves object allocations to the heap, making it incompatible with manual memory manegement.
-It extends object lifetimes as long as there are live references to them, making it incompatible with C++'s RAII[@raii] object model.
+It keeps objects initialized as long as there are live references to them, making it incompatible with C++'s RAII[@raii] object model.

 Borrow checking is an advanced form of live analysis.
 It keeps track of the _live references_ at every point in the function, and errors when there's a _conflicting action_ on a place associated with a live reference.
 For example, writing to, moving or dropping an object with a live shared borrow will raise a borrow check error.
 Pushing to a vector with a live iterator will raise an iterator invalidation error.
-This system is compatible with manual memory management and RAII, making it a good fit for C++.
+This technology is compatible with manual memory management and RAII, making it a good fit for C++.

-Borrow checking a function only has to consider the body of that function.
-It avoids whole-program analysis by instituting the _law of exclusivity_.
-Checked references (borrows) come in two flavors: mutable and shared, noted respectively as `T^` and `const T^`.
+Borrow checking is a kind of local analysis.
+It avoids whole-program analysis by enforcing the _law of exclusivity_.
+Checked references (borrows) come in two flavors: mutable and shared, spelled `T^` and `const T^`, respectively.
 There can be one live mutable reference to a place, or any number of shared references to a place, but not both at once.
 Upholding this principle makes it easier to reason about your program.
 Since the law of exclusivity prohibits mutable aliasing, if a function is passed a mutable reference and some shared references, you can be certain that the function won't have side effects that, through the mutable reference, cause the invalidation of those shared references.

 [**string_view.cxx**](https://github.com/cppalliance/safe-cpp/blob/master/proposal/string_view.cxx) -- [(Compiler Explorer)](https://godbolt.org/z/6YcGP8f4W)
 ```cpp